sashkab/homebrew-python/README.md

 ### Python 2.7

-Universal Python 2.7 was installed into `/usr/local/opt/python27`.
-It was installed as a keg, i.e without linking into `/usr/local/bin` in order to avoid conflicts with the python formulae.
+Universal Python 2.7 will be installed into `/usr/local/opt/python27`, as a keg, i.e without linking into `/usr/local/bin` in order to avoid conflicts with the python formulae.

 ```bash